 Lewis McGehee began playing guitar in his birth town of Richmond VA at the very early age of 7.
 By age 11, he was already performing with many local bands as both a rhythm and lead guitarist.
 At age 15 he moved to Fredericksburg VA where he continued to play music as a hobby throughout his hight school years.
-He excelled at running and received a track scholarship to attend the College of William and Mary where graduated with a B.A. in Philosophy.
+He excelled at running and received a track scholarship to attend the College of William and Mary where he graduated with a B.A. degree in Philosophy.
 It was during his college years that he switched from electric to acoustic guitar and began his journey as a singer/songwriter.
-Upon graduation, Lewis moved to Miami and held down a house gig in a North Miami Beach club.
+Upon graduation, Lewis moved to Miami and held down a house gig in a North Miami Beach night club.
 During this Miami stent, he joined forces with a New Jersey native, Joey George.
-The two took off for New York and While performing in New York’s Greenwich Village, Lewis and Joey were “discovered” by Terry Ashman and Tommy West (Jim Croce’s producers) and subsequently signed a record deal with Lifesong Records.
+The two took off for New York and while performing in New York’s Greenwich Village, Lewis and Joey were “discovered” by Terry Ashman and Tommy West (Jim Croce’s producers) and subsequently signed a record deal with Lifesong Records.

 Lewis’ debut album on Lifesong Records was released worldwide.
 Lewis gained much experience touring with such artists as Ry Cooder, Neil Sedaka, and Al Stewart.
 On the strength of his live shows, McGehee went on to perform with many national acts such as John Prine, Robert Palmer, Talking Heads, Christopher Cross, Bob Dylan and Christine McVie.
 Lewis also completed a 15-city tour as an opening act for Bruce Hornsby.